Fight the Power (Public Enemy song): Release and reception

 On May 22, 1989, Professor Griff, the group's "Minister of Information", was interviewed by The Washington Times and made anti-Semitic comments, calling Jews "wicked" and blaming them for "the majority of wickedness that goes on across the globe", including financing the Atlantic slave trade and being responsible for South African apartheid.
 The comments drew attention from the Jewish Defense Organization (JDO), which announced a boycott of Public Enemy and publicized the issue to record executives and retailers.
 Consequently, the song's inclusion in Do the Right Thing led to pickets at the film's screenings from the JDO.
 Griff's interview was also decried by media outlets.
 In response, Chuck D sent mixed messages to the media for a month, including reports of the group disbanding, not disbanding, boycotting the music industry, and dismissing Griff from the group.
 In June, Griff was dismissed from the group, and "Fight the Power" was released on a one-off deal with Motown Records.
 Public Enemy subsequently went on a self-imposed break from the public in order to take pressure off of Lee and his film.
 Their next single for Fear of a Black Planet, "Welcome to the Terrordome", featured lyrics defending the group and attacking their critics during the controversy, and stirred more controversy for them over race and antisemitism.

 During their self-imposed inactivity, "Fight the Power" climbed the Billboard charts.
 It was released as a 7-inch single in the United States and the United Kingdom, while an extended (but censored) version was released on a 12-inch and a CD maxi single.
-An uncensored "Soundtrack Version" was featured on Do the Right Thing's soundtrack album and eventually on the Deluxe Editions of both It Takes a Nation of Millions to Hold Us Back and Fear of a Black Planet.
+The original uncensored "Soundtrack Version" was featured on Do the Right Thing's soundtrack album and eventually on the Deluxe Editions of both It Takes a Nation of Millions to Hold Us Back and Fear of a Black Planet.

 "Fight the Power" was well-received by music critics upon its release.
 Greg Sandow of Entertainment Weekly wrote that it is "perhaps the strongest pop single of 1989".
 "Fight the Power" was voted the best single of 1989 in The Village Voice's annual Pazz & Jop critics' poll.
 Robert Christgau, the poll's creator, ranked it as the sixth best on his own list.
 It was nominated for a Grammy Award for Best Rap Performance at the 1990 Grammy Awards.

 The lyrics disparaging Elvis Presley and John Wayne were shocking and offensive to many listeners at the time.
 Chuck D reflected on the controversy surrounding these lyrics by stating that "I think it was the first time that every word in a rap song was being scrutinized word for word, and line for line."